Create a forecast manually

 2. Input measure: The input measures will appear in the dropdown based on the selected output measure type.

-3. Influencing factors include changes in market positions, such as the Consumer price index, Oil/gas prices, Raw material Costs, and Retail sales.
-Adding influence factors to the forecast is not mandatory, but you can do so to explain the reasons behind the decrease or increase in sales and demand.
+3. Influencing factors include changes in market positions, such as the Consumer Price Index, Oil/gas prices, Raw material Costs, and Retail sales.
+Adding influence factors to the forecast is optional, but you can do so to explain the reasons behind changes in sales and demand.
 Selected factors will appear on the screen.
 You can remove them by clicking on the remove button.

 4. Forecast methods: Firstshift.AI leverages Machine Learning, Deep Neural Networks, and advanced statistical models to generate the most accurate and reliable technical forecasts.
 Our system intelligently selects the best forecasting technique based on your data patterns, ensuring optimal results.